JavaScript

 Introduction

-You already know the magic behind hash maps, now it’s time to write your own implementation!
+You already know the magic behind hash maps.
+Now it’s time to write your own implementation!

 Limitation